The GMC Investigation Process: What You Need to Know

 - Further Reading

-A doctor may find themselves the subject of a GMC Investigation Process at any time in their career, from medical students to trainee doctors, GPs or consultants.
+A doctor may find themselves the subject of a GMC Investigation Process (General Medical Council) at any time in their career, from medical students to trainee doctors, GPs or consultants.

 With the GMC’s guidelines shifting towards greater openness and honesty on the part of practitioners, the onus is on medical professionals to review the way they operate in accordance with the GMC Investigation Process in order to protect their patients, their profession and themselves.
 It’s also vital that individuals keep up-to-date with the big legal challenges facing their sector and know how best to navigate through the system should they find themselves on the receiving end.